jmspit/dodo/README.md

    mkdir build && \
    cd build && \
    cmake ..  -DCMAKE_INSTALL_PREFIX=/opt/dodo && \
-   make && \
+   cmake --build . && \
-   make install
+   cmake --install .
 ```

-To generate Doxygen API documentation, `make doc` will generate doxygen documentation
+If installed to a location outside the library paths the link-loader expects (eg usr/lib and so on), the `LD_LIBRARY_PATH` can be amended with `CMAKE_INSTALL_PREFIX/lib`.

-in the build/doxygen/html directory, which contains index.html.
+To generate Doxygen API documentation, `make doc` will generate doxygen documentation in the build/doxygen/html directory, which contains an index.html.

 ## Docker